aoloe/lua-love-turtle/README.md

 ## Usage

-For now, have a look at the `main.lua` file for a first sample usage.
+For now, have a look at the `sample/basic.lua` file to check what has been already implemented.

 ## Alternatives